awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-troubleshooting.md

 + The size of the claims returned by the IdP exceeded the maximum size supported by the load balancer\.
 + A client submitted an HTTP/1\.0 request without a host header, and the load balancer was unable to generate a redirect URL\.
 + The requested scope doesn't return an ID token\.
++ You don't complete the login process before the client login timeout expires\.
+For more information see, [Client login timeout](listener-authenticate-users.md#client-login-timeout)\.

 ### HTTP 403: Forbidden<a name="http-403-issues"></a>